-During the period, particularly in March, discount volatility continued to feature within the investment trust sector, including the Company's peer group.
-The Board monitors the discount level of the Company's shares in relation to the NAV and has in place a mechanism to buy back shares at certain levels.
-During the financial year 672,659 shares were bought back into treasury at a cost of £3.90 million.
+Over the year, discount volatility continued to feature within the investment trust sector, including the Company's peer group.
+The Board monitors the discount level and has in place a mechanism to buy back shares at certain levels.
+During the financial year 505,321 shares were bought back into treasury at a cost of £3.4 million.